Howells (department store)

-Howells is a large department store located on St Mary Street in Cardiff, Wales.
-The store was established in Cardiff by James Howell in 1865.
+Howells was a large department store located on St Mary Street in Cardiff, Wales, established by James Howell in 1865.
 It was acquired by the House of Fraser group in 1972 and re-branded as House of Fraser in 2010.

+In January 2022, the Grade II* listed building was acquired by the Thackeray Group, which announced plans to convert it into an aparthotel.
+The store closed on 26 March 2023.